University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 The University of Connecticut will treat complainants and respondents equitably throughout the process.

 Parties involved in the following grievance process may be accompanied by one advisor of their choice (which may be a union representative or attorney) to any meeting or proceeding.
-OIE will not assign an advisor for the purposes of these proceedings.
-If a party chooses to have an advisor, the party should provide OIE with the advisor’s contact information for the purpose of scheduling.
-The advisor may act as a support person for their party, assist the party in navigating the process, and help formulate questions for the hearing.
+The University will not assign an advisor for the purpose of these proceedings.
+If a party chooses to have an advisor, the party should provide the investigator assigned to their matter with the advisor’s contact information for the purpose of scheduling.
+The advisor’s role may include acting as a support person for their party, assisting the party in navigating the process, and helping the party formulate questions for the hearing.
 The advisor may not participate in lieu of the party in any capacity.

 An allegation that an individual or individuals violated the Policy does not constitute an assumption that the behaviors occurred as alleged or that a policy violation occurred.
 Determinations of responsibility are only made at the conclusion of the process described in these procedures.

-OIE may implement supportive measures, including no contact directives, consistent with the Policy.
-Supportive measures are available to both parties, non-punitive, and put in place to restore or preserve a person’s access to UConn’s employment or education program or activity or provide support during these grievance procedures.
-Any party impacted by the supportive measure implementation or denial may appeal the decision by emailing OIE’s Associate Vice President (“AVP”).
+The University may implement supportive measures, including no contact directives, consistent with the Policy.
+Supportive measures are available to both parties, non-punitive, and put in place to restore or preserve a person’s access to the University’s employment or education program or activity or provide support during these grievance procedures.
+Any party impacted by the supportive measure implementation or denial may appeal the decision by emailing equity@uconn.edu .
 The appeal should clearly state why the party believes the measure is deficient and may include a recommended alternative measure.
-The appeal will be reviewed by OIE’s AVP, the Title IX Coordinator, or designee.
+The appeal will be reviewed by the University’s Title VI Coordinator, Title IX Coordinator, or their designee.
 Any impacted parties will be notified of the outcome in writing within ten (10) business days of receipt of the appeal.

 The University of Connecticut will take reasonable steps to protect the privacy of the parties and witnesses during its grievance procedures.
 These steps will not restrict the ability of the parties to obtain and present evidence, including by speaking to witnesses; consult with their family members, confidential resources, or advisors; or otherwise prepare for or participate in the grievance procedures.
 The parties cannot engage in retaliation, including against witnesses.

 While this process is private, it is not confidential.
-OIE may provide the notice of outcome or other information pertaining to matters addressed under these procedures to individuals or offices with a need to know the information.
+The University may provide the notice of outcome or other information pertaining to matters addressed under these procedures to individuals or offices with a need to know the information.

-If there is a determination that a violation of the Policy occurred, UConn may impose appropriate disciplinary sanctions, up to, and including, separation from the institution.
-UConn may also provide remedies to restore access to the University’s employment or education program or activity.
+If there is a determination that a violation of the Policy occurred, the University may impose appropriate disciplinary sanctions, up to, and including, separation from the institution.
+The University may also provide remedies to restore access to the University’s employment or education program or activity.

 II.
 Timeline